 - UTM Content: This is part of the URL parameter where we suggest you indicate what the ad ID is.
 You can choose an alternative, but ad ID is great because you can track which ad is performing well on Google Analytics if you’re trying to connect the two data points together.

 - Attribution window: this is what Facebook uses to give credit to conversions.
 One example of this is the seven-day click window — this means that for seven days after a user has clicked an ad and then converted or made a purchase, the ad set is getting credit for that purchase.

 Custom parameters within UTMs

-We discussed setting up customer parameters back in chapter four.
-Here’s one that we like to use when creating UTMs.
+We discussed setting up customer parameters back in Chapter 4.
+Here’s one we like to use when creating UTMs.

 - Campaign ID

 - Campaign Name